Web Accessibility Standards & Laws

 - Robust: Content must be robust enough that it can be interpreted by a wide variety of user agents, including assistive technologies.

 Each of these principles includes success criteria that define conformance levels.
 The three levels of conformance are Level A, Level AA, and Level AAA, with Level A requiring the least amount of conformance and Level AAA requiring the most.
-For example, including captions or another alternative to video content is a Level A requirement while providing sign language interpretation is a Level AAA requirement.
+For example, including captions or another alternative to video content is a Level A requirement while providing sign language interpretation is a Level AAA requirement for users with hearing disability.

 W3C provides a quick reference guide that includes level requirements and accessibility techniques we can use to help us design an accessible website.
 If you have a website or are in the process of developing one, we recommend studying these guidelines so you can accurately apply them.
 While there are numerous techniques recommended by WCAG, if you have a different technique other than the ones listed and it provides the appropriate accessibility, then you are free to use it.
-Remember, accessibility is greater than compliance and should be the goal.
+Remember, accessibility is greater than compliance and should be the goal, not only to reduce the risk of lawsuits but also to promote an inclusive society over the internet.

 Where do I start?